A guesthouse by any other name

 When Mason & Fifth first launched, the dream was to create a unique version of ‘home’ – a kind of co-living, co-creating space that provided people with more than just a place to lay their heads at night.
 Over time, flexibility has become more and more important – just like at work, people are looking for solutions of how to live more flexibly, so the offering evolved from only long-term stays to enabling people to stay for as long or short as they like.
 When faced with the question of how to describe what a Mason & Fifth building is now, all available words seem to come up short.
 Phrases like ‘hybrid hospitality’ might technically come close, but totally fall short at describing the emotional experience.

-The word ‘guesthouse’ comes closest to describing the more free-wheeling model that has emerged, with guests staying anywhere from one night to, well, indefinitely.
+The word ‘guesthouse’ comes closest to describing the more free-wheeling model that has emerged, with guests staying anywhere from one night to, well, however long they like.
 But what kind of legacy are we inheriting from all the guesthouses that come before us?
 “Some of the older generations may have negative associations with the word, conjuring up images of faded seaside B&Bs”, Ben, Mason & Fifth founder says.
 “But younger generations seem more likely to associate the term with places they have stayed travelling and seem to have a broader perspective of what the term could refer to.”

 What do you call something that isn’t a hotel, isn’t a home, isn’t a serviced apartment?
 What name should we pick for something that’s kind of option D (all of the above) and E (none of the above) at the same time?
 There’s an argument to be made for avoiding something that carries etymological baggage; but on the other hand, maybe taking all that history and remodelling it into something entirely new is actually more fun.